bandofpv/mavrospy/README.md

 Create a system process to call the shell script above:

 ```
-sudo nano /etc/systemd/system/ros_package.service
+$ sudo nano /etc/systemd/system/ros_package.service
 ```

-Put the following lines into the file:
+Put the following lines into the file, changing `your_robots_user` to your username:

 ```
 [Unit]